Ceramic on Ceramic THR devices

 Traditional hip replacement surgery involves an incision of 10-12 inches over the back side of the hip and buttock.
 This is called the posterior approach to hip replacement.
 The underlying muscles are split or cut to enable the surgeon to get to the hip joint and resurface or replace it.
 The comparative illustration at right shows the incision for a traditional hip replacement in red.

-Anterior approach hip replacement surgery is a new development in … Read the Rest
+Anterior approach hip replacement surgery is a new development in the U.S. It is a tissue-sparing, minimally invasive technique, where the incision is made on the front of the hip, rather than the back.
+This … Read the Rest